-- the authorization and success of clinical trials necessary for obtaining CE marking for the CARMAT artificial heart in the European Union, being specified that if the results of these studies are not satisfactory or conclusive, the Company may have to choose between abandoning the program, resulting in the loss of the corresponding investment in time and money, or its continuation, without guarantee that the additional expenses thus incurred will lead to success; - obtaining an HDE (Humanitarian Device Exemption)

-or IDE (Investigational Device Exemption) exemption from the FDA, enabling the Company to conduct a trial in the United States, which is necessary in order to obtain HUD (Humanitarian Use Device) or PMA (Premarket Approval) designation prior to introducing the bioprosthesis on the American market, or in accordance with the provisions published by the FDA in April 2015 in its guidance document " Expedite Market Access " (see paragraph 1.5.1 " Regulatory strategy " of the Registration Document);

-- the success of the commercial launch; and - acceptance of the bioprosthetic artificial heart by the medical community, and more particularly by cardiologists and cardiac surgeons, as well as third party payers (e.g. social security systems).
+- the authorization and success of clinical trials necessary for obtaining CE marking for the CARMAT artificial heart in the European Union, being specified that if the results of these studies are not satisfactory or conclusive, the Company may have to choose between abandoning the program, resulting in the loss of the corresponding investment in time and money, or its continuation, without guarantee that the additional expenses thus incurred will lead to success; - obtaining from the FDA an IDE (Investigational Device Exemption) allowing the conduct of a trial in the United States, necessary to obtain a PMA (Premarket Approval), a prelude to the placing on the US market, or in accordance with the provisions published in October 2013 by the FDA in its guidance document "Investigational Device Exemptions for Early Medical Feasibility Device Clinical Studies, including certain First in Human (FIH) Studies" (refer to paragraph 1.5.1 "Regulatory Strategy" of the Registration Document); - the success of the commercial launch; and - acceptance of the bioprosthetic artificial heart by the medical community, and more particularly by cardiologists and cardiac surgeons, as well as third party payers (e.g. social security systems).